damianofalcioni/js-functions-orchestrator/README.md

 ## Logic

-The orchestration graph is defined by a list of `functions` referencing available JS/TS functions and/or a list of `events`, and by a list of `connections` between different functions and/or events.
+The orchestration graph is defined by a list of `connections` between different functions and/or events.
 A single connection can be `from` multiple functions/events `to` multiple functions/events and may include the transformation logic for the outputs of the `from` functions/events to the inputs of the `to` functions/events.
-After the initial definition of the listeners for all the `from` results required by every connection, there is the execution of all the functions with user-defined inputs.
-Each connection starts only when all the `from` functions/events have results.
-Once started, their results are provided to the transformation logic, when available, and the results of the transformation are the inputs for the different `to` functions/events, which are then executed.

-In more details, the orchestration logic is the following:
+Each connection starts only when all the `from` functions have results and all the `from` events have been received.
+These results are provided to the transformation logic, when available, and the results of the transformation are the inputs for the different `to` functions/events, which are then executed.
+Only when the input of a specific `to` function/event is `null` instead of an array of parameters, the execution is skipped.

-1. Initialization of event listeners of `"from"` results for every connection

-2. Initialization of starting functions with user-defined inputs
-    - The selected functions are executed and their results are stored

-3. If there are available results for each `"from"` function/event, the connection starts
-    1. Execute the transition
-        - Transition must be a JSONata returning at least `{"to":[…]}`
-        - In the transition is available `$.from` array, `$.global` object, and `$.local` object
-    2. Store the transition results as inputs for all the `"connection.to"` functions
-    3. Delete all the `"from"` results
-    4. Execute all the `"to"` functions/events with the available inputs from the transition
-        - If the input is `"null"` the function/event is not executed (loop exit condition)

-4. Repeat until no more connections can be started
-    - Note: Incorrectly designed graphs can lead to infinite executions.
+The execution continue until no more connections can be started.
+Note that incorrectly designed graphs can lead to infinite executions.
 As this behavior cannot be predicted at runtime time, the Orchestrator allows to specify an AbortSignal to manually terminate the execution.

-5. Return all the remaining functions/events and connections results

 ## APIs